nicholasferguson/Display.Quaternion.Rotation/README.md

  [scalar, X, Y, Z] becomes [0, X, Y, Z].  <br>

- This 'X Y Z' represents a point's coordinates in 3D space.  <br>
+ In this example, 'X Y Z' represents a point's coordinates in 3D space.  <br>

-Note:  plotPrism.py is hard coded to handle a fixed range of X Y Z values.
+Note:  plotPrism.py is hard coded to handle a fixed range of X Y Z as coordinate values.
 In next version it will handle a wider range.
 Reader can also change values of X Y Z.

 **Overall Algorithm:**
 A 'quaternion rotator' multiplied with 'pure quaternion' to result